 The brain is a biological structure that has evolved to enable goal-directed, adaptive behavior.
 The BrainsCAN Computational Core focuses on cross-disciplinary research to uncover how processes in the brain solve the computational problems that ultimately give rise to intelligent behavior.
 We do so by developing and testing theories that are formulated in a mathematical, quantitative language.
 This is especially important, as behavioural, imaging and electrophysiological measurements are becoming increasingly complex.
-To solve these challenges we have assembled a team of scientist from a diverse set of backgrounds, including Neuroscience, Psychology, Computer Science, Statistics, Applied Math and Engineering.
+To solve these challenges we have assembled a team of scientists from a diverse set of backgrounds, including Neuroscience, Psychology, Computer Science, Statistics, Applied Math and Engineering.

 Researchers in the computational core develop methods and theories that relate brain observations and behavior through formal, quantitive models.
 A special focus lies in the establishment of models that allow us to link observations in animal models to observations in the human brain.